IntoTheDev/Save-System-for-Unity/README.md

 - Can save pretty much everything (Thanks to [Odin Serializer](https://github.com/TeamSirenix/odin-serializer) for that)
 - Saving and loading file is automatically
 - Support multiple profiles
-- Saving files are encrypted
+- Save files are encrypted

 ## Usage
 You need to download this package and [Odin Serializer](https://github.com/TeamSirenix/odin-serializer).
 For saving/loading you need to create class/struct and inherit ISerializable interface.